top of page

 Lecture outlines:

 Each lecture explores a different theme or period in the history and philosophy of yoga.
-Together, they build a picture of yoga as a diverse, evolving, and often contradictory tradition—inviting reflection, curiosity, and critical engagement which we will further explore through our live Zoom sessions.
+Together, they build a picture of yoga as a diverse, evolving, and often contradictory tradition—inviting reflection, curiosity, and critical engagement, as we build a conceptual map of yoga's history and philosophy.

 Lecture 1: What Is (Yoga) Philosophy?